Daniel-Chin/WhereDitGo/readme.md

     explanation: "NJtransit train from NY penn to Millburn for 2019 semester", }
 ```
 Again, the above uses the object representation for the ease of reaading, but in reality this `payload` is encoded into JSON string.

+In Python backend, it is stored in RAM as a list of dicts.

 ### Python backend implementation
 The principle is to minimize frontend wait time of one request.